 Qualified.
 Experienced.
-Professional.
+Supportive.
+Caring.

 Lisa is one of the first seven behaviourists in the country to achieve the prestigious Level 6 (BSc standard) COAPE Diploma in Applied Clinical Pharmacology, Neurophysiology and Therapeutics in Companion Animal Behaviour, as indicated by the COAPE Platinum Behaviour Specialist logo.